PrajwalP7295/Production-AWS-Network-Setup-Using-Terraform/README.md

 ## Summary of the Infrastructure

-- After deploying the network infrastructure in AWS, I created a Bastion Host in one of the public subnets to connect to the instances running my project web server.
+- After deploying the network infrastructure in AWS, I created a Bastion Host in one of the public subnets to connect to the instances running the project web server.
-- Created a launch template which is used by auto-scaling groups to provision or destroy instances (scale in or scale out) based on the resource usage specified.
+- I created a launch template used by the auto-scaling groups to provision or destroy instances (scale in or scale out) based on specified resource usage.
-- In this launch template, I made use of __"User Data"__ attribute to set up the instances during boot.
+- In this launch template, I utilized the __"User Data"__ attribute to set up the instances during boot.
 It is as follows:
 ```
 #!/bin/bash
 # Update the package index